Non-profit

 TNTP, previously known as The New Teacher Project, is an organization that works to ensure that children in low-income schools have access to effective teachers.
 The organization attracts and trains skilled professionals in teaching while simultaneously supporting education reform policies and practices that places higher accountability on teachers.
 1

 Wendy Kopp, founder of Teach for America, formed the group in 1997.
-She promptly appointed Michelle Rhee to lead the organization.
-Daniel Weisberg is the current CEO.
+She promptly appointed Michelle Rhee, later the District of Columbia Schools Chancellor, to lead the organization.
+2 Tequilla Brownie was the CEO as of December 2023.
+3

 Teaching Fellows